big cityBest Practices for Municipal Snow Removal and Deicing | Ninja De-Icer

 Here are some general tips to keep in mind before the thick of winter hits:

-• Make sure equipment is ready to use: Look over any contractor’s equipment and be sure to install GPS or tracking systems into your vehicles so you can deploy them without a delay in the case of winter weather.
+• Making sure equipment is ready to use: Look over any contractor’s equipment and be sure to install GPS or tracking systems into your vehicles so you can deploy them without a delay in the case of winter weather.

 share: